PRAEst-76/Omera/modules/maps/ancient_temple.md

 # Ancient Temple

-*For a millenium the mausoleum of Leri was considered lost.
-These days it is infested by turtles.
-The mausoleum of Leri is home to a highly valued specie of berries.*
+*For over two millenium the Temple of Lieri was considered lost.*

 1. Blocked by debris
 2. Entry area: Hole in the roof leading to ruined treasure room.